pEBR: A Probabilistic Approach to Embedding Based Retrieval

 \subsection{Problem Definition and Notations}

 The embedding retrieval model is typically composed of a query (or a user) tower and an item tower.
 For a given query $q$ and an item $d$, the scoring output of the model is:

-where $\v_q \in \R^n$ and $\v_d \in \R^n$ denotes the embedding of query and item, respectively. $s(.,.)$ computes the final score between the query and the item, such as the cosine similarity function, equivalently, inner product between normalized vectors, \ie, $s(\v_q, \v_d) = \v_q^\top \v_d$.
+where $\v_q \in \R^n$ and $\v_d \in \R^n$ denotes the embedding of the query and the item, respectively. $s(.,.)$ computes the final score between the query and the item, such as the cosine similarity function, equivalently inner product between normalized vectors, \ie, $s(\v_q, \v_d) = \v_q^\top \v_d$, where the superscript $^\top$ denotes matrix transpose.
 The objective is to select the top $k$ items from a pool of candidate items for each given query $\v_q$.